sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay.md

  * '''Set Partition (with no s)''' -- Implement Set Partition as a child of Set Partitions.
 Use the code from Disjoint Set which is already in the sage-combinat tree (Sébastien Labbé).
  * '''Word Paths''' -- Final improvements to word paths, get the patch posted to trac and reviewed.
 (Sébastien Labbé).
  * '''Dyck Word''' -- Discussions about getting Dyck Words inherits from Word Paths.
 Comparisons of efficiency.
 (Sébastien Labbé).
- * '''Desosseur''' -- Computing the Cartan invariant and more generally representation theory of finite dimensional algebras (FlorentHivert).
+ * '''Desosseur''' -- Computing the Cartan invariant and more generally representation theory of finite dimensional algebras (FlorentHivert, FrancoSaliola).